Rmariner25/moengage_brewery/README.md

 * Users can query breweries based on by_city, by_type, and by_name params (provided they are logged in).
 * Users can post reviews.
+* Embedded Google maps for viewing and searching breweries
 * Advance login features such as reset password/forgot password.
 * User can edit their profile.
-* Django-admin for admin site.
 * Utilizes AWS RDS (PostgreSQL).

 ## Screenshots